 Gad Saad, Joe Rogan Experience #1816 – Gad Saad

-Slowly, over the next 40-50 years these ideologies spread foremost in the humanities departments of many universities.
-While those ideas pathogens start in many cases with a noble premise like
+Slowly, over the next 40-50 years these ideologies spread, foremost in the humanities departments of many universities.
+While those ideas pathogens often start with a noble premise like

 we should not discriminate against …, once they develop into a field of study they spread like cancer.